Florida’s island dwellers digging out from Ian’s destruction

 President Joe Biden was scheduled Wednesday to visit Fort Myers’ Fisherman’s Wharf in an area that was especially devastated by winds and surging tides.

 Boats, including huge yachts, were thrown asunder, laying capsized inland far from their usual moorings.
-Homes and businesses lay in ruins with shattered windows, while the the surrounding landscape is a wasteland of debris and muck.
+Homes and businesses lay in ruins with shattered windows, while the surrounding landscape is a wasteland of debris and muck.

 The wharf lies on one side of the bridge that leads into Fort Myers Beach, which was brutalized by the storm.